top of page

 EX NUNC expands its activity beyond the digital world, in collaboration with partner institutions.

 Under the title 'Imagine the Ocean Dry as Lavender' - second cycle- The Mediterranean Beyond Aridity, the programme enquires into the connections between climate politics and processes of coloniality in the Mediterraneans.
+Find all documentation, talks' recordings and compiled documentation, here.

 The work of EX NUNC has been supported by cultural and academic institutions such as Goldsmiths College, The Showroom, Goethe-Institut, British Council and Danish Art Foundation, among others.